 - COLD data: Less relevant data or Data identified for archival

-Turning this Flag ON or OFF, hints the database about the temperature of data to be retrieved on selection of data/execution of query.
+For instance, Turning this Flag ON or OFF, hints the database about the temperature of data to be retrieved on selection of data/execution of query.

-4. Execution time(Diagram 3): This time is sometimes ignored however this is a very important which gives first hand information on execution performance.
+4. Execution time(Diagram 3): This time is sometimes ignored however this is very important which gives first hand information on execution performance.
 When programmer has to select one of the option from two or more variant of similar queries, checking execution time of each variant is a good practice before using query in the code.

 6. History and Favorites(Diagram 4): Refer diagram.
 Queries can be saved in Favorites for later use.
-Eclipse by default saves past used queries also.
+Therefore, Eclipse by default saves past used queries also.